 Step 2: Register for, and finish, an accredited EMT school in Virginia

-Before testing for certification as an EMT, you’re going to be expected to graduate from an accredited training course.
+Before testing for certification as an EMT, you’re going to be expected to graduate from a Virginia Department of Health accredited training course.
 You must have graduated from an accredited class in the preceding two years and be placed on the National Registry (see below) in advance of sitting for the certification exam.

 EMT training is most often offered at community colleges, trade schools, hospitals, and universities.
 Many courses are also offered at fireman and police training academies.

 Virginia Department of Health Approved EMT Classes in Virginia

 Paul D Camp Community College 100 N College Dr Franklin VA 23851 757-569-6700

 Jefferson College of Health Sciences 101 Elm Avenue SE Roanoke VA 24013 888-985-8483

 Lord Fairfax Community College 173 Skirmisher Lane Middletown VA 22645 800-906-5322